 - That works adjacent to the retaining wall structure complies with the design parameters noted above - That no open excavations, alterations or modifications are permitted within the zone of influence without Engineering assessment.
-Refer to sketch for definition of 'zone of influence' - That no structures or trees are installed within the zone of influence (both above and below the retaining wall) without Engineering assessment - Water is not permitted to pond within the zone of influence above or below the wall - Any site works within any individual allotment must not disrupt the wall drainage including limiting discharge from the retaining wall
+Refer to sketch for definition of 'zone of influence' - That no structures or trees are installed within the zone of influence (both above and below the retaining wall)without Engineering assessment - Water is not permitted to pond within the zone of influence above or below the wall - Any site works within any individual allotment must not disrupt the wall drainage including limiting discharge from the retaining wall

-- No machinery is to be used above the retaining wall where it would result in a load more than the 5kPa limit noted above as this may cause deformation of the wall components - The wall height is not to be raised by any method, including bolting on or constructing an additional retaining wall above, without obtaining an engineering assessment of the effects on the wall
+- The retaining walls have been constructed with a subsoil drain located on the common boundary between you and your neighbour's property.
+A non-slotted sub-soil drain outlet has been installed with a marker post labelled 'Retaining Wall Subsoil Outlet' on relevant lots.
+Your builder should connect this outlet to the yard / roofwater drainage system they install as part of their house contract works.
+Connecting this drain will mitigate the chance of water ponding in your backyard.
+Refer to sketch of 'typical retaining wall subsoil outlet to allotments' for further detail. - No machinery is to be used above the retaining wall where it would result in a load more than the 5kPa limit noted above as this may cause deformation of the wall components - The wall height is not to be raised by any method, including bolting on or constructing an additional retaining wall above, without obtaining an engineering assessment of the effects on the wall